 - They want to know if YOU tried it and if you liked it.

 If your website does not have ANY of this information and frankly much more, say goodbye to that visitor.
 But if you want to keep an already red visitor remaining in that color, you had better write a fantastic review that answers all of those things.
+By the way, side tip, here’s an article you need to read for writing better reviews that sell.

 Tip #3: Add comparison charts and other information.